Jason-nzd/s3-cloudfront-batch-delete/readme.md

 file4.png
 ```

-Would result in 4 files being deleted from the S3 bucket and path specified in `appsettings.json`.
+Would result in 4 files being batch deleted from the S3 bucket and path specified in `appsettings.json`.

 If a `S3_SECONDARY_PATH` is set, any files with the same filename will be deleted from S3.
 This is useful for thumbnail images with the same filename, but different paths.

 If `CDN_DISTRIBUTION_ID` is set, any Cloudfront CDN associated files will also be invalidated.
+The ID can be obtained from `https://us-east-1.console.aws.amazon.com/cloudfront`.